 Best Golf Balls of 2022 for Average Mid-Handicap Golfers

 For mid-handicap golfers, choosing the right golf ball for your game can be difficult.
 Your days of playing cheap, value golf balls have come and gone.
-However, you might not be ready to to play a tour-caliber ball.
+However, you might not be ready to play a tour-caliber ball.
 We've developed this guide to help you, the average golfers of the world, find the best golf ball for you.

 Finding a Ball for Mid-Handicap Golfers

-Congrats to you for improving from a high-handicapper to a consistent player who regularly breaks 90.
+Congrats to you for improving from a high-handicapper to a consistent mid-handicap player who regularly breaks 90.
 Many players strive to get into the mid-handicap range, but not all get there.

 As you develop, you demand more from your equipment, and that includes your golf ball.
 Now that it's time to find a new go-to ball, ask yourself what you'd like to get out of your ball, and how much you're willing to spend to get it.
 Have you improved your ball-striking, and now you need a ball that can hold greens?
 Are you beginning to shape shots, and need to exchange the slice-stopping ball for one you can work?
 Maybe you've gained significant distance but need to keep the ball in play more often.
 Or perhaps you find yourself within just a few yards of the green on almost every hole, and need a ball you can control more easily in the short game.